brendan-js/guide/src/pages/python/for-loop-statements/index.md

 **xrange() function**

-For the most part, xrange and range are the exact same in terms of functionality.
+For the most part, `xrange()` and range are the exact same in terms of functionality.
 They both provide a way to generate a list of integers for you to use, however you please.
-The only difference is that range returns a Python list object and xrange returns an xrange object.
+The only difference is that range returns a Python list object, and xrange returns an xrange object.
 It means that xrange doesn't actually generate a static list at run-time like range does.
 It creates the values as you need them with a special technique called yielding.
 This technique is used with a type of object known as generators.

-One more thing to add.
-In Python 3.x, the xrange function does not exist anymore.
-The range function now does what xrange does in Python 2.x
+Important note: In Python 3.x, xrange was renamed `range`, and the original range function 2.x was removed.

 **Iterate over values in a list or tuple**